 All you need for this game is a pack of cards.
 While you play the game, think about strategies that will increase your chances of winning.

 In this game you throw two dice and find their total, then move the appropriate counter to the right.
 Which counter reaches the purple box first?
-Is this what you would expect?

 Have a go at this game which involves throwing two dice and adding their totals.
 Where should you place your counters to be more likely to win?